vfdev-5/CV_interactive/README.md

 # Computer Vision interactive examples

-A number of *jupyter notebooks* introducing basic computer vision algorithms.
+A number of *jupyter notebooks* introducing basic computer vision algorithms and notions.

-These notebooks are inspired by [OpenCV](https://github.com/opencv/opencv/blob/master/samples) samples and add an interactive part to get an intiution of how works a filter or algorithm.
+Some of notebooks are inspired by [OpenCV](https://github.com/opencv/opencv/blob/master/samples) samples and add an interactive part to get an intiution of how works a filter or algorithm.

 ## Requirements